 When focusing on the technical aspects of SEO, the best thing to do is ensure it’s set up correctly when your website is first built.
-This way it’s taken care of and you don’t have to worry about it later and clean up the pieces.
+This way it’s taken care of and you don’t have to worry about cleaning up the pieces later.

 How to start learning SEO